 Pudendal nerve (S2-S4) and internal pudendal vessels

 The gluteal nerves and vessels distribute to the gluteal muscles.
-The sciatic nerve and posterior cutaneous nerve of the thigh descend through the gluteal region and enter the posterior thigh at the lower border of the ...
+The sciatic nerve and posterior cutaneous nerve of the thigh descend through the gluteal region and enter the posterior thigh at ...